Copernicus and the Heliocentric Model

 size and motion that could roughly fit the planet

 motions.
 This seemed to Copernicus to be arbitrary and unsatisfactory — like a puzzle with no single solution.
+Recall the idea of Occam's razor in the scientific method, where simpler ideas are referred to overly-complex ideas.
 In the heliocentric

 model the relative spacing of the planets is fixed uniquely by their apparent motions.
 There is regularity of the motions in that the planets closest to the Sun orbit